tklab-tud/umundo/contrib/ctest/README.md

 * You are the only running ctest instance invoked by <tt>run-tests.cron</tt>
 * There is a path to the ctest executable in <tt>$ENV{CTEST}</tt>
+* The current working directory is the ctest directory.
 * The chosen submit type is available as <tt>$ENV{CTEST_SUBMIT_TYPE}</tt>
 * The path to the umundo sources is available as <tt>$ENV{UMUNDO_SOURCE_DIR}</tt>

-As a host-specific test file, you are expected prepare test builds by setting the following variables and call <tt>include("common.ctest.inc")</tt> for every test you prepared.
+As a host-specific test file, you are expected to prepare test-builds by setting the following variables and call <tt>include("common.ctest.inc")</tt> for every build you prepared.

 <table>
 	<tr><th>Variable</th><th>Comment</th></tr>
 	<tr>
 		<td><tt>CTEST_SITE</tt></td>
-		<td>The name of this build-slave for reporting in the dashboard</td>
+		<td>The name of this build-slave for reporting in the dashboard.
+Should be the same for all submitted test-builds</td>
 	</tr>
 	<tr>
 		<td><tt>CTEST_CMAKE_GENERATOR</tt></td>